stdiopt/stream/README.md

 # stream

-An experiment around building streamable pipelines in go
+An experiment around building composable, streamable pipelines in go

 the idea it self is not about maximum performance but rather an simplier way to abstract channels, workers, context cancellation and dynamic data mostly for